- The Libro Prosperity Fund supports projects between $5,000 and $100,000.

 Projects must meet the following mandatory criteria:

-- The organization must be a not-for-profit, registered charity, co-operative or community group
+- The organization must be a not-for-profit, registered charity, co-operative, not-for-profit social enterprise or community group

 - Generates benefits in southwestern Ontario